LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

   This includes the optimisation of interfaces, interactions and processes to ensure intuitive and efficient use of the product.
   This also includes the documentation of code and the distribution of the source code as a package to users.

-Chapter \ref{usecase-evaluation}. **Usecase Evaluation** describes the application of the framework to the previously defined use cases and thus forms the basis for later evaluation.
+Chapter \ref{usecase-evaluation}. **Usecase Evaluation** describes the application of the framework to the previously defined usecases and thus forms the basis for later evaluation.

 Chapter \ref{evaluation}. **Evaluation**
   outlines the evaluation process for permanent magnets using the developed framework.
 The research questions posed regarding the suitability of the sensors used for the characterisation of permanent magnets are examined.

+Chapter \ref{conclusion-and-discussion}. **Conclusion and Discussion** bringing together essential research components, it synthesizes study outcomes, discusses implications, and provides insights for future work.
+This section ensures closure and aids readers in grasping the broader context and significance of the research.

+Finally, a comprehensive hardware and software framework must be established, capable of measuring diverse objects using various sensors.
+Additionally, conclusive remarks should be provided regarding the suitability of the employed sensors for magnetic field measurements.

 # Unified Sensor